CurtisALee/npm-references/npm-references.md

 #### Extra reference:

 You could also add something like `"concat:css"` if you are using multiple `CSS` files (including libraries) within a project.
-This would allow you to select an output file, as well the list of files you wish to join together in the build process, and using [concat](https://www.npmjs.com/package/concat), you can then compile them into one file so that the browser only has to request the `CSS` code once instead of pulling in multiple `stylesheets`.
+This would allow you to select an output file, as well as the list of files you wish to join together in the build process, and using [concat](https://www.npmjs.com/package/concat), you can then compile them into one file so that the browser only has to request the `CSS` code once instead of pulling in multiple `stylesheets`.

 ---